 The \$99.0 charge included \$63.7 of restructuring costs, \$25.8 of reduced inventory value and \$9.5 of reduced value of other tangible and intangible assets related to exiting certain product lines.
-These restructuring costs included \$13.7 of severance related costs for approximately 800 people, \$20.3 for incremental repossession and distribution exit costs (including the termination of lease financing and distributor agreements), \$21.2 for incremental service and software update obligations resulting from the decision to exit these product lines, and \$8.5 of costs associated with idled facilities.
+These restructuring costs included \$13.7 of severance related costs for approximately 800 people, \$20.3 for incremental repossession and distribution exit costs (including the termination of lease financing and distribution agreements), \$21.2 for incremental service and software update obligations resulting from SPX's decision to maintain adequate service capabilities and appropriate software updates of the exited products for customers who have previously purchased the exited products, and \$8.5 of costs associated with idled facilities.
 The implementation of this restructuring is expected to be substantially complete by the end of 1998.

-Of the total special charges of \$116.5 million, the components of the charge that will require the future payment of cash are \$80.9 million.
-Cash payments in 1997 related to the special charges were \$1.5 million.
-The expected future cash payments include an estimated \$49.0 million in 1998 with the remainder over the following two years.
-As there is some uncertainty associated with the timing of the cash payments, the remaining accrual at December 31, 1997 of \$79.4 million has been classified in other current accrued liabilities.
-Management estimates that savings from the restructuring will increase operating income by \$3.0 million in 1998 and \$10.0 million in 1999.
+Of the total special charges of \$116.5, the components of the charge that will require the future payment of cash are \$80.9.
+Cash payments in 1997 related to the special charges were \$1.5.
+The expected future cash payments include an estimated \$49.0 in 1998 with the remainder, principally repossession costs and service and software update obligations, over the following two years.
+As there is some uncertainty associated with the timing of the cash payments, the remaining accrual at December 31, 1997 of \$79.4 has been classified in other current accrued liabilities.
+Management estimates that savings from the restructuring will increase operating income by \$3.0 in 1998 and \$10.0 in 1999.
+The savings result primarily from the reduction in headcount and facilities.